 If the problem cannot be resolved between the parties directly, either party may refer the problem to a mutually agreeable mediator.

-If a staff member believes that he or she has a personal grievance, he or she must advise the Executive Secretary of the nature of the grievance and what he or she would like done about it, in writing within 90 days of the alleged action giving rise to the grievance, or the date upon which he or she became aware of it, whichever is the later.
+If a staff member believes that he or she has a personal grievance, he or she should advise the Executive Secretary of the nature of the grievance and what he or she would like done about it, in writing within 90 days of the alleged action giving rise to the grievance, or the date upon which he or she became aware of it, whichever is the later.

 Where sick leave in excess of the limits established by Staff Regulation 8.3 and 8.4 is refused, or where the unused portion of sick leave is withdrawn because the Executive Secretary is satisfied that the staff member is able to return to duty, and the staff member disputes that decision, the matter can be referred, at the staff member’s request, to an independent practitioner acceptable to both the Executive Secretary and the staff member.